This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-Detailed Information tab allows you to view the listener’s detailed information and edit necessary information.
-Detailed information varies depending on the Load Balancer in use.
+On the Detailed Information tab, you can view the detailed information of the Listener and modify necessary information.
+The detailed information varies depending on the Load Balancer in use.

 L4 Load Balancer Detailed Information